TGAC/361Division/Metagenomics_2016/README.md

 # Training Materials

-Software Carpentry Workshop - 8 to 9 March 2016 @ TGAC, Norwich, UK
+Metagenomics: from bench to data analysis - 19 to 23 September 2016 @ TGAC, Norwich, UK